scalabridgelondon/lesson-plans/level1/expressions-types-values.md

 > What is the type of `1/0`?

 *They should be able to reason about this (expressions have types) but could also check it empirically by running the program.
+Students with no prior experience in programming may get stuck here.
 Discuss this, but don't try to correct their answer.
-We haven't yet explained methods*
+They will make more progress when exploring methods*

 ## Problem Solving Strategies